phil294/AHK_X11/README.md

 These are the steps required to build this project locally, such as if you want to contribute to the project.
 Please open an issue if anything doesn't work.

-You don't need to follow this steps to *use* AHK_X11, for that, please see Installation above.
+You don't need to follow this procedure to *use* AHK_X11, for that, please see Installation above.

 1. Install development versions of prerequisites.
     1. Ubuntu 20.04 and up: